The scoring procedure for the 2023 Wine Writers’ Symposium is detailed below. Please note:

 - The highest scoring candidates will be invited to attend.
 Should any accepted person decline, the next highest scoring candidate will be invited, and so on.

-The application will consist of (1) An original essay worth up to 60 points, (2) a personal statement worth up to 30 points, and (3) a 1-2 page application form that includes a professional commitment (worth 0, 5, or 10 points).
+The application will consist of (1) An original essay worth up to 60 points, (2) a personal statement worth up to 20 points, (3) a 1-2 page application form that includes a professional commitment (worth 0, 5, or 10 points), and (4) demographic information (worth 0 or 10 points).

 Original Essay Assessment